boazsegev/facil.io/docs/fiobj.md

 ### The Solution

 `facil.io` offers the static `fiobj_s` type object.
-This type contains only a single public data member - it's actual type (using an `enum`).
+This type contains only a single public data member - it's actual type (using a numerical unique ID that maps an object to it's virtual function table and type data).

 This offers the following advantages (among others):

 * Saves you precious development time.

-* Using `switch` statements will warn about unhandled cases and offer a strong type mismatching protection (this is achieved by having a static type system).

 * Allows deep integration with `facil.io` services, reducing the need to translate from one type to another.